ChefKissInc/SMCRadeonSensors/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report an issue caused by RadeonSensor/RadeonGadget
-title: ''
+type: "Bug"
-labels: Bug
+assignees:
-assignees: ''
+  - VisualEhrmanntraut
 ---

 <!-- Only latest version of RadeonSensor/RadeonGadget is supported -->